 Finer yarn means smaller needles.
-If you’re knitting up some socks or knitwear for a baby, it’s likely you’ll be using much thinner materials and creating much smaller stitches.
+If you’re knitting a lace pattern, some thin socks, or knitwear for a baby, it’s likely you’ll be using much thinner materials and creating much smaller stitches.

 In that case, you’ll probably need knitting needles between 1mm and 2.5mm in diameter.